 - 3.3.3.1 The Council is experiencing increased demand for social care services.
 Additional funding was provided for Children's Services during 2019/20 but Adult Services significantly overspent its allocated budget.
-The Welsh Government increased the Council's Aggregate External Funding by 3.8% in 2020/21 and this, and an increase of 4.5% in Council Tax, has allowed the Council to allocate £1.028m to the Service in 2020/21 in addition to funding pay and price inflation.
-The Council implemented £2.56m of revenue savings in 2019/20 with a further £0.306m of revenue savings planned for 2020/21. - 3.3.3.2 The Council's general balance is £7.060m, which is 4.9% of its net revenue budget for 2020/21, this is an increase of £1.148m from the general balance of £5.912m at 31 March 2019.
-This is an improvement on the last three years where the balances of the general reserve had developed a trend of reducing year-on-year.
-The continued demand for services above the level allowed for in the current year revenue budget increases the risk that these balances will continue the downward trend of prior years to a level which places the Council at significant financial risk. - 3.3.3.3 The UK leaving the European Union (EU) could lead to a number of risks.
+The Welsh Government increased the Council's Aggregate External Funding by 3.8% in 2020/21 and this and an increase of 4.5% in Council Tax, has allowed the Council to allocate an £1.028m to the Service in 2020/21 in addition to funding pay and price inflation.
+The Council implemented £2.56m of revenue savings in 2019/20 with a further £0.306m of revenue savings planned for 2020/21. - 3.3.3.2 The Council's general balance is £7.060m, which is 4.9% of its net revenue budget for 2020/21, and the balances of the reserves has continued its recent trend of reducing year on year.
+The continued demand for services above the level allowed for in the current year revenue budget increases the risk that these balances will fall still further to a level which places the Council at significant financial risk. - 3.3.3.3 The UK leaving the European Union (EU) could lead to a number of risks.
 The Council will no longer receive European grant funding and there is no certainty on any replacement funding.
 The impact on the economy from leaving the EU, along with the impact of the Coronavirus pandemic, could also affect the Council, as weaker economic growth will reduce the Welsh Government's ability to increase funding for Local Government.